Archicad 28 C++ API

 ◆ ACAPI_AddOnAddOnCommunication_InitMDCLParameterList()

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_InitMDCLParameterList ( GSHandle * params)
+GSErrCode ACAPI_AddOnAddOnCommunication_InitMDCLParameterList ( GSHandle * params)

 Initializes a parameter list to pass to an other add-on.